-To declare a minor in Anthropology, contact the department's student peer adviser(s) or the undergraduate student services specialist to prepare the minor checklist and the minor planning form.
+To declare a minor in Anthropology, contact the department's student peer adviser(s) or the undergraduate student program coordinator to prepare the minor checklist and the minor planning form.
 These forms are available at http://anthropology.stanford.edu.
 Apply in Axess for the B.A.
-Minor in Anthropology; submit the required forms to the undergraduate student services specialist; request a faculty adviser assignment; and meet with the assigned faculty adviser for approval of the checklist and minor planning form.
+Minor in Anthropology; submit the required forms to the undergraduate student program coordinator; request a faculty adviser assignment; and meet with the assigned faculty adviser for approval of the checklist and minor planning form.
 Students must apply in Axess for the B.A.
 Minor in Anthropology by the last day of the quarter at least two quarters before degree conferral.

 Requirements for the minor in Anthropology include the following:

 - A faculty adviser appointed in the Department of Anthropology.

 - A program of 30 units, with a minimum grade of 'C' or higher:

 - Of the 30 units, 10 units may be approved from related areas of study, overseas studies, and transfer units.

 - Of the 30 units, a minimum of 15 units must be ANTHRO courses numbered 100 or above.

 - No more than 5 units of directed reading-style course work may be counted towards the minor and may only be included among the 10 related units permitted for the minor.

 - No more than 5 units may be taken for a satisfactory/no credit grade.